awsdocs/aws-datasync-user-guide/doc_source/create-locations-cli.md

 ## Creating an HDFS location<a name="create-location-hdfs-cli"></a>

-Use the following procedure to create a Hadoop Distributed File System \(HDFS\) location by using the AWS CLI\.
 An HDFS location defines a file system on a Hadoop cluster that can be read from or written to\.
 You can also create an HDFS location by using the AWS Management Console\.
-For more information, see [Creating a location for HDFS](create-hdfs-location.md)\.
+For more information, see [Creating an HDFS location](create-hdfs-location.md)\.

 **To create an HDFS location by using the AWS CLI**
 + Use the following command to create an HDFS location\.
 In the following example, replace each `user input placeholder` with your own information\.